Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/current-sensor-cal/index.md

 The offset value of the current sensors can drift over time.
 It is recommended that drive developers include code in their control logic to automatically re-zero the current sensor at startup, as follows:

 1. Prior to enabling the PWM, when it is known that there is no current flowing in the motor, record approximately 100 ms of sensor data on each phase.
-2. For each phase, calculate the average of this data and use it as the new `OFFSET` value in the code block above.
+2. For each phase, calculate the average of this data and use it as the new `offset` value in the code block above.
 3. Proceed with starting-up the drive.

 ## Conclusion